KartheekLade/kartheeklade.github.io/_posts/2021-02-03-CANBus-Introduction.md

   <figcaption>CAN logic to general logic</figcaption>
 </figure>

-CAN is a multi-master serial bus connected with ECU’s{nodes}. all of them are connected to each other through a two-wire bus which consists of a
+CAN is a multi master serial bus connected with ECU’s{nodes}. all of them are connected to each other through a two wire bus which consists of a
 120-ohm resistor at the end of them to terminate the data.

 CAN-H will be at 5 v and CAN-L at 0 v and while transmitting a dominant (0) and does not drive either wire when transmitting a recessive (1).
 Designating “0” as dominant gives the nodes with the lower ID numbers priority on the bus.